Azure/AKS-Landing-Zone-Accelerator/Scenarios/AKS-Secure-Baseline-PrivateCluster/Bicep/07-workload.md

 ### Create the self signed certificate using openssl

 Create the self signed certificate using openssl.
 Note that these steps need to be created by a computer within the hub or spoke network since the Key vault is private.
 Head back to your jump box and enter these commands.

+*IMPORTANT* make sure you replace the <FQDN of App Gateway> in the command below with the FQDN you just created

 ```bash
 openssl req -x509 -nodes -days 365 -newkey rsa:2048 -out aks-ingress-tls.crt -keyout aks-ingress-tls.key -subj "/CN=<FQDN of App Gateway>/O=AKS-INGRESS-TLS"